Easy Vegetable Soup Recipe

 - 2 14 oz. cans of chicken stock

 - ½ tsp. dried marjoram

 - 3 stalks celery, diced

 - In a large stock pot, melt butter and add olive oil.

 - Add the garlic.
 Cook for 1 minute more.

 - Add chicken stock, water, bay leaf, marjoram, and vegetables.
 Season with salt and pepper.

-- Bring to a boil and simmer for 30 minutes or until all vegetables are tender.
+- Bring to a boil and simmer on medium heat for 30 minutes or until all vegetables are tender.